code-rhapsodie/ezdataflow-bundle/README.md

 ## Add a new schedule

-Go to the eZ Dataflow admin, and click on the "+" orange button.
+Go to the Ibexa Dataflow admin, and click on the "+" orange button.

 In the new popin, fill in the fields: